Modeling Physical Noise

 \[ M_{1X, 1X} = \frac{\gamma_\textrm{damping}}{4}, \\ M_{1X, 1 \textrm{i} Y} = \frac{\gamma_\textrm{damping}}{4}, \\ M_{1 \textrm{i} Y, 1X} = \frac{\gamma_\textrm{damping}}{4}, \\ M_{1 \textrm{i} Y, 1 \textrm{i} Y} = \frac{\gamma_\textrm{damping}}{4}. \]

-Similarly, dephasing of qubit 1 corresponds to noise matrix with non-zero entry:
+Similarly, dephasing on qubit \(1\) corresponds to a noise matrix with a non-zero entry:

 \[ M_{1Z, 1Z} = \gamma_\textrm{dephasing}. \]